Phase-controlled bound states in giant atom waveguide QED setup: BIC-BOC transition dynamics

-To further investigate the dynamical property of the system, we apply the numerical fast Fourier transformation technique to obtain the frequency spectrum for $P_e$ and $|\beta_j|\,(j=0,1)$ in the lower panels of Fig.~3(d).
-We can observe three significant peaks for for $P_e$ and $|\beta_1|$, which locate at the frequency $\delta_L$, $\delta_U$ and $\delta_U+\delta_L$, agreeing the analytical expression in Eq.~(\ref{paie}).
+To further investigate the dynamical property of the system, we apply the numerical fast Fourier transformation technique to obtain the frequency spectrum for $P_e$ and $|\beta_j|^2\,(j=0,1)$ in the three lower panels of Fig.~\ref{pai}(d).
+We can observe three significant peaks for $P_e$ and $|\beta_1|^2$, which locate at the frequency $\delta_L$, $\delta_U$ and $\delta_U+\delta_L$, agreeing with the analytical expression in Eqs.~(\ref{paie}) and (\ref{paiew}).
 It implies that the dynamics of the giant atom is induced by the oscillations between the single BIC and the two BOCs (which contributes the peaks located at $\delta_U$ and $\delta_L$) and between the two BOCs (which contributes the peaks located at $\delta_U+\delta_L$).
-On the contrary, we only find a single peak which locates at the frequency of $\delta_U+\delta_L$ in the results of $|\beta_0|$.
-This can also be explained by the analytical expression in Eq.~(\ref{paiew}), in which $d_{I,0}=0$ [see Fig. 2(b)], and there only exists a single non-zero frequency component at $\delta_U+\delta_L$.
+On the contrary, we only find a single peak which locates at the frequency of $\delta_U+\delta_L$ in the spectrum of $|\beta_0|^2$.
+This can also be explained by the analytical expression in Eq.~(\ref{paiew}), in which there only exists a single non-zero frequency component at $\delta_U+\delta_L$ since $d_{I,0}=0$ as shown in Fig.~\ref{bshape}(c).
 It further indicates that the oscillation between the two BOCs contributes to the photonic dynamics in the zeroth cavity.